moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

  * VOD latency - content that was previously produced, is no longer live and is available indefinitely.
 * Content encryption
-* ABR between time-synced tracks - subscribers may switch between between tracks at different quality levels in order to maximize visual or audio quality under fconditions of throughput variability.
+* ABR between time-synced tracks - subscribers may switch between tracks at different quality levels in order to maximize visual or audio quality under fconditions of throughput variability.
 * Capable of delivering interstitial advertising.